 List of statements

-In addition, quality standards that should also be considered when commissioning and providing adult mental health services are listed in related NICE quality standards.
+In addition, quality standards that should also be considered when commissioning and providing a high-quality neonatal service are listed in related NICE quality standards.